 You can subscribe to the FWO to get notified when the restaurant and hospitality awards are updated.

 Why is it so important to be prepared?

 No matter which industry you belong to, you should carefully check which award classification applies to your employees and use this as a guide to determine their appropriate level of pay.
 Tracking the hours worked by employees – via time sheets or clocking in and out – is also recommended to create visibility for future audits.

 You will also be required to audit your employees’ wages every 12 months, or when their employment ends.
 These audits should evaluate whether employees were paid in accordance with their relevant awards.
 Any underpayments found will need to be paid to the employee within 14 days.

 These things take time, which is why it’s important to start now.
-Even unintentional non-compliance could see your business substantially penalised by the FWC, which is why Roubler’s built-in modern award compliance feature is designed to give you a stress-free solution to ensure your business automatically abides by the new changes.
+Even unintentional non-compliance could see your business substantially penalised by the FWC, which is why Roubler’s built-in modern award compliance feature is designed to give you a stress-free solution to help ensure your business abides by the new changes.